Assistant coach John Rhodes takes part in Pittsburgh City Council Proclamation on Oral Cancer Awareness

-Rhodes brings 17 years of college coaching experience - and eight seasons of professional playing experience - to the Bluff.
+Rhodes brings two decades of college coaching experience - and eight seasons of professional playing experience - to the Dukes.

-Ohio Northern, which finished in the upper division of the Division III Ohio Athletic Conference in 2010 and 2011, reached the semifinal of the 2012 postseason tournament under Rhodes who went 39-41 in his three seasons at the Ada, Ohio school.
+Rhodes came to the Bluff from Ohio Northern, where he served as head coach from 2009-12.
+Under Rhodes, Ohio Northern - which finished in the upper division of the Division III Ohio Athletic Conference in 2010 and 2011 - reached the semifinal of the 2012 postseason tournament.

 Rhodes spent nine years as an assistant at his alma mater, Ohio University, from 1999-08 under both Larry Hunter and Tim O'Shea.
 He began as an assistant under Hunter before being named associate head coach by O'Shea prior to the 2004-05 season.